aws-samples/aws-financial-data-discovery-samples/README.md

 ## Clean up

-Deleting the CloudFormation Stack will remove the Lambda functions, Kinesis Data Firehose and EventBridge rules.
+Deleting the CloudFormation Stack will remove the Lambda functions, Kinesis Data Firehose and EventBridge rule.
 Ensure the S3 buckets are empty before attempting to remove them.

 ## Reference